PrestaShop/blocknewproducts/Readme.md

 ## About

-Displays a block featuring your store\'s newest products in PrestaShop 1.6.
+Displays a block featuring your store's newest products in PrestaShop 1.6.